 One alternative that is becoming a common practice includes acupuncture, and it is often used not just in place of conventional medicine, but also with it.
 Originating in China, acupuncture is performed by penetrating the skin with very thin needles.
 Acupuncture is often used to treat different types of pain – such as back pain, headaches, menstrual cramps, and other joint and chronic pain conditions.
 While there is some controversy surrounding its effectiveness, it is increasingly recognized in Western medicine.
 Similar to acupuncture is a practice known as acupressure – the only difference is that needles are not used.
 Instead, those specialized in this practice use their hands to apply pressure to the affected areas.

-When it comes to fighting the common cold, patients often wonder how they can decrease their nasal congestion.
-The easy answer is by using a nasal decongestant.
-However, Dr. Ali Ghahary warns against overuse of decongestants – especially if they are in the form of a nasal spray – as overuse can lead to a condition known as rebound congestion.
+When it comes to Dr. Ali Ghahary warns against overuse of decongestants – especially if they are in the form of a nasal spray – as overuse can lead to a condition known as rebound congestion.
 If you are using a nasal decongestant spray, it is important to not use it longer than 3 days.
 As an alternative, aromatherapy is commonly used to relieve congestion.
 For example, essential oils such as lavender, eucalyptus, thyme and/or peppermint are often the top choice for cold sufferers as they help to open the nasal passages – and they smell great, too!
 Common colds aren’t the only thing aromatherapy is good for, however.
 Find out the history of aromatherapy and the different ways in which it can be used by clicking here.

 For individuals with muscle tension, stress, high heart rates, or other involuntary bodily processes, biofeedback techniques may be beneficial.
 While not much is known about how or why biofeedback works, research has suggested it certainly does.
 Biofeedback is performed by applying small electrodes to the skin to measure the body’s response as they practice different relaxation techniques.